fontlabcom/getgo-fonts/docs/zotoserif-georgian.md

 ---

-## Coto Serif Georgian
+## Zoto Serif Georgian

-Coto Serif Georgian is a design for the Georgian script.
+Zoto Serif Georgian is a design for the Georgian script.

 It contains 127 glyphs and 1 OpenType features, and supports 127 characters from the Unicode blocks: Georgian, Georgian Supplement.